Lomi Composter Review: A Sustainable Solution To Food Waste

 Learn how you can transform food waste into nutrient-rich soil for your garden in just a few hours!
 My honest thoughts & experiences.

 All opinions are our own and never influenced by brands.
-If you buy through links on this page, we may earn a small commission.
-Here's our process.
+If you buy through links, we may earn a commission.

-What is the Pela Lomi composter?
+So, what is the Pela Lomi composter?

 Lomi composter ready and waiting to turn food waste into nutrient-rich soil

-However, it can make less nutrient-rich ‘dirt’ too, which is an excellent way to reuse your food waste, reduce/compact the size of the waste to be able to fit more in your green bin, and also keep it out of landfills which is a major contributor to global warming.
+The Lomi countertop composter is a modern and innovative food waste composter designed to help reduce waste and create nutrient-rich compost from food scraps.
+However, it can make less nutrient-rich ‘dirt’ too, which is an excellent way to reuse that compostable waste, reduce/compact the size of the waste to be able to fit more in your green bin, and also keep it out of landfills which is a major contributor to global warming.

 And ta da!!
 Nutrient-rich soil is what you get out of the Lomi after a composting cycle.